Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 \subsection{Details of Training Dataset}

 The multi-lingual translation dataset used in our experiment is the XNLI~\cite{Conneau2018xnli} dataset.
-Specifically, considering the intersection of different evaluation tasks, six languages en, de, fr, es, ru, zh, are selected for our dataset so that we can evaluate the effects on both seen and unseen languages simultaneously with minimal influence from other languages~\footnote{Other combinations of different languages will be discussed in the following sections.}.
-XNLI is generally used in multi-lingual language inference, offering labels such as entailment and contradiction on sentence pairs to determine their relationship.
-We assemble only the multi-lingual data that share the same semantic meanings into the same group without using their labels.
-From the sentence pairs in XNLI, only a single sentence is chosen because it is believed that neutral or entailment sentences could scarcely offer additional information.
+Considering the intersection of different evaluation tasks, six languages English~(\textit{en}), German~(\textit{de}), French~(\textit{fr}), Spanish~(\textit{es}), Russian~(\textit{ru}), and Chinese~(\textit{zh}), are selected in our dataset so that we can evaluate the effects on both seen and unseen languages simultaneously with minimal influence from other languages.
+Other combinations of languages will be discussed in Section~\ref{3.7}.
+Sentences in languages other than English are derived from translations given in XNLI.
+This allows us to assemble multi-lingual translations into the same group.
+Specifically, when dealing with a given sentence, we exclusively choose the sentence itself, omitting its corresponding entailment, neutral, and contradictory counterparts provided in XNLI.

 Finally, our dataset comprises 400k data groups.
-In this dataset, for each anchor sentence, we can access \emph{multiple} positives at the same time.
-Furthermore, we shuffle this dataset to ensure that each language has the same probability of serving as the anchor sentence.
-We perform a wide range of experiments with various models on this dataset to verify the effects of multiple positives in multi-lingual sentence embedding.
+In this dataset, for each anchor sentence, we can access multiple positives at the same time.
+Note that each language has the same probability of serving as the anchor sentence.
+We perform a wide range of experiments with various models on this dataset to verify the effects of multiple positives.